 Anusara yoga is a type of Hatha yoga with a primary focus on alignment.

-However, it's not all about physical poses (like Bikram) as it's known as a very heart-centered yoga practice.
-So, as well as finding alignment in the asanas, the method teaches you to align your body, heart, and mind in a way that opens you to the supreme consciousness.
+However, it's not all about physical poses (like Bikram).
+It's known as a very heart-centered yoga practice.
+So, in addition to finding alignment in the asanas, the method teaches you to align your body, heart, and mind in a way that opens you to supreme consciousness.

-Anusara yoga is based on the non-dual Tantric philosophy of intrinsic goodness.
-Anusara yoga's philosophy follows the “Universal Principles of Alignment,”.
+Anusara yoga is based on the non-dual Tantric philosophy of intrinsic goodness and follows the “Universal Principles of Alignment.”
 The first principle of Anusara yoga is to set the foundation and “open to grace.”
 This principle is about setting an intention, becoming present, and softening the physical body to allow the heart to expand.
+The Anusara methodology includes ‘the 3 A's” which are:

 Anusara yoga history